fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-Unlike in the React code we did without Redux, the event handler for changing the state of the app (which now lives in redux) has been moved away from the <i>App</i> to a child component.
-The logic for changing the state is however neatly in redux separated from the whole React part of the application.
+Unlike in the React code we did without Redux, the event handler for changing the state of the app (which now lives in Redux) has been moved away from the <i>App</i> to a child component.
+The logic for changing the state is still neatly in Redux separated from the whole React part of the application.

-Let's separate the list of notes and showing a single note into their own components:
+Let's separate (1) the list of notes and (2) the showing of a single note into their own components:

 ```js
 const Note = ({ note, handleClick }) => {